jrobinsonvm/tas-sre-usecases/04-slowrequests-troubleshooting.md

-2. View the request time in your app's logs
+2. View the request time in your app's logs.

+   If you suspect that you are experiencing latency, the most important logs are the access logs.
+The cf logs command streams log messages from Gorouter as well as from apps.

-   From one terminal enter the following command
+   From one terminal enter the following command:
     ```
     cf logs spring-music-<team name>
     ```

-    From another terminal send a request to the app using the same curl command from earlier.
+    From another terminal send a request to the app using the same curl command from earlier:
     ```
     curl -v <your-app-spring-music.vmware.com>
     ```